 3. Carminative herbs like anise, chamomile, peppermint, caraway, fennel, etc.

 These herbs are often found in bitter formulas (see above bullet point) or can be made into teas.
-For example, you can buy tea bags from most local markets like Gaia Gas and Bloating that contain most of these herbs.
 Just add boiling water, steep for 10 minutes, and drink slowly.
 If all you have is chamomile or mint tea in your cupboard at home, these will suffice as well.

 4. Activated charcoal